DevHammad0/physical-ai-robotics-textbook/docs/chapters/chapter-1-ros2/intro.md

 ## Learning Outcomes

-By the end of this module, you will be able to:
+By the end of this chapter, you will be able to:
 - Set up a ROS 2 development environment
 - Create publishers and subscribers
 - Implement ROS services and actions